tarik-ibrahimovic/eduBOS5/README.md

 During development, hand-written assembly tests, functional simulation, and waveform analysis are utilized to verify each individual instruction and instruction type.
 Once the core is complete, it will undergo standard compliance testing using [riscv-tests](https://github.com/riscv-software-src/riscv-tests).
 Finally, formal verification will be conducted using [RISC-V Formal tests](https://github.com/YosysHQ/riscv-formal) to conclude the verification process.

-## Current and Target performance and size
+## Current/Target performance and size

 At the time, **eduBOS5** is RV32I compliant excluding Zicsr and misaligned data access and runs bare-metal C while using approx. 900 Gowin LUTs .